capel82/back2nature/README.md

 **D3.js**
 Why is being used: required to create the simple bar chart.

+**Email.js**
+Why is being used: to make the webpage less static and more interative.
+Queries can be sent to business email account.

 [W3C Markup Validation Service](https://validator.w3.org/)
 Why it is being used: to help to validate codes